Student Funding

 - Work collaboratively to address the world’s most pressing and enduring challenges

-2. Describe the significance of the experience’s geographic and/or cultural location and its potential impact on your personal, academic, and professional growth.
-If the experience takes place abroad, explain why it could not occur in the U.S. or be done remotely.
-International students proposing experiences in their home country should also explain why it is essential for the experience to take place there.
+3. Describe the significance of the experience’s geographic and/or cultural location and its potential impact on your personal, academic, and professional growth.
+If the experience takes place abroad, explain why it could not occur in the U.S. International students proposing experiences in their home country should also explain why it is essential for the experience to take place there.
 (100 words max)

 STAFF/FACULTY REFERENCE